yugankk7/image-caption-generator/README.md

 Steps to run -

 1. Download the 2 datasets mentioned above and extract them in the same directory as that of the project.
+2. Install "requiremnts.txt" using pip.
-2. Run "create_features.py"
+3. Run "create_features.py"
-3. Run "create_descriptions.py"
+4. Run "create_descriptions.py"
-You can skip step 4 if you downloaded the pre trained model from above and put it in the same directory.
+You can skip step 5 if you downloaded the pre trained model from above and put it in the same directory.
-4. Run "train.py"
+5. Run "train.py"
-5. Run "generate_description.py"
+6. Run "generate_description.py"
-6. Profit?
+7. Profit?